kruemelkeksfan/DockingDenied-ShipOnFire/README.md

 #### Why does my Spacecraft not fly straight?
 Check if your thrusters are placed symmetrically.

 Toggle the center of mass display in the top bar of your screen and check if the center of mass is in the middle of your craft.

 Containers are loaded one at a time, this can lead to imbalance.
 Therefore place containers as close to the center of thrust as possible.

 Also check if you have enough energy, thrusters start to give uneven thrust when they are not supplied enough electric charge.

 #### I can't control my Spacecraft, help me!
 Press Q or E to stop unwanted rotation of your vessel.

 For this to work properly, you will need at least 2 thrusters in at least 1 direction, instead of the bare minimum 1 thruster per direction.
 An easy setup is 2 thrusters to the front and 2 towards the back and 1 thruster per side.
 If this still does not help and you feel like you are pressing the wrong keys intuitively, change camera mode by pressing C.

 #### My Log is spammed and I can't see the new Error Messages anymore!
 Hold L to clear the log.

-Also if something does not work, don't spam the button.
-Treat every piece of software as if it was Win95 is a good guideline.
+Also, if something does not work, don't spam the button.
+"Treat every piece of software as if it was Win95" is a good guideline.

 #### Why am I not coming any closer, even though I have been accelerating towards my Target for Ages?
 Thats difficult.